Description

 GHK Peptide and Cancer Cells

-Tumor suppressor genes or antioncogenes, growth regulatory-, and DNA repair-genes appear to be essential in cancer cell suppression and angiogenesis (cell death).
-Following research by Hong et al., the copper peptide may be linked to wound healing and skin remodeling.[4]
-In one study, two molecules appeared to have reversed the gene expressions of the research models.
-Subsequently, researchers suggested that they might extend beneficial action in models of metastasis, and conclude that “Gly-His-Lys and securinine could reverse the differential expressions of these genes significantly, suggesting that they have combinatorial therapeutic effect on the metastasis-prone [test subjects].”
+Tumor suppressor genes or anti-oncogenes, growth regulatory-, and DNA repair genes appear to be essential in cancer cell suppression and apoptosis (cell death).
+Following research by Hong et al., the copper-binding peptide may be linked to wound healing and skin structure remodeling.[4]

 GHK Peptide and DNA Repair

-At the onset of aging, DNA damage begins to amass.
-The GHK peptide has been researched in relation to its potential to reset the activity of DNA repair genes, diminishing physiological decline.
+DNA damage begins to accumulate at the onset of cellular aging.
+The GHK peptide has been researched for its potential to reset the activity of DNA repair genes, diminishing physiological decline.[6]
 Studies are ongoing.

 GHK Peptide and Antioxidant Characteristics